You feel like you deserve to be healthy and make the most of your life.

 or how to take the first step in the right direction.

 The Recipes corner is to make sure you never, ever struggle to prep healthy meals again.
 Ever!

 And if you’re like many of us, who struggle to keep calm and positive in this messed up world, check out the articles in The Female Brain section.

 1) You’ll learn how to become healthy with real foods.
 Throughout your healing journey, you’ll learn time and time again that if you want to continue improving your health, you’ll need to continue educating yourself about nutrition.

-2) Every week, you’ll get an easy peasy lemon squeezy recipe that’s gluten-free, dairy-free, refined oil free (and at times, AIP) that even amateurs, like me, can follow.
+2) Every week, you’ll get a recipe that’s 100% compliant with the elimination phase of the Autoimmune Protocol.
 You’ll find healthy dishes that don’t need tons of ingredients, are fun and quick to prep, and to which non-Paleo/AIP peeps will say, “Wooww, these are so delish!!
 Can we have some more?”

 3) You’ll discover strategies, tips and tricks to make things easier in the kitchen (well, I hope so.)
 Do you wanna spend endless hours cooking and cleaning, day after day?
 Or maybe googling how to peel plantains and making your own coconut milk?